Agile-IoT/agile-ui-testing/README.md

 ## 3. Run tests
 Run ```cypress:open``` to start the cypress framework.
 Chose a file in which your tests are.
 The tests will start automatically.

+## Known issues
+Cypress has an [open issue](https://github.com/cypress-io/cypress/issues/1955) that describes a bug with the memory allocation.
+This usually happens only if cypress is running for long time.
+If the error occurs the test stops and does not recover.
+However, it is possible to close the current test and start it again from the beginning.